John Carne Bidwill: Death

 In 1851, while marking out a new road to the Moreton Bay district, Bidwill became separated from his colleagues and was lost without food for eight days.
 He eventually succeeded in cutting a way through the scrub with a pocket hook, but never properly recovered from starvation, and died on 16 March 1853 at Tinana, at 38 years of age.
-His grave at Cran Street, Tinana, has been listed on the Queensland Heritage Register.
+His grave at Cran Road, Tinana, has been listed on the Queensland Heritage Register.
 A Bunya pine was planted at each corner of his grave to mark its position.

 His brother Charles Bidwill came from New Zealand to collect his personal effects, all other items of Bidwill's were auctioned.
 In 1854 Sir Charles Moore and Walter Hill (curator of Brisbane Botanical Gardens) made a collection of specimens from Bidwill's personal garden.
 Surviving trees from the collection are thought to be a Bunya Pine and Sausage Tree in Queen's Park, Maryborough.
 Other specimens were sent to Brisbane, Rockhampton and Ipswich.

 Legacy

-In addition to Araucaria bidwillii, scientific name for the Bunya Bunya tree, Bidwill is remembered in the name of the City of Blacktown suburb, Bidwill, New South Wales.
+In addition to Araucaria bidwillii, scientific name for the bunya bunya tree, Bidwill is remembered in the name of the City of Blacktown suburb, Bidwill, New South Wales.

 In Queensland, a parish, a locality and a creek also bear his name, in recognition of his term as Commissioner for Crown Lands, Wide Bay.

-Ten Australian and three New Zealand plant species are also named after him.
+Ten Australian and three New Zealand plant species, including Sannantha bidwillii, are also named after him.
 Altogether thirty plants carry his name.
+A full listing can be found in Mabberley, D.J.
+(1996).

+On 5 February 2015 a longan tree, grown from a seed from a tree in his collection, was planted in Queen's Park, Maryborough by Fraser Coast mayor George Seymour to commemorate the bicentenary of Bidwill's birth.